ISS and Glass Lewis Both Recommend Ritchie Bros. Shareholders Vote AGAINST IAA Merger

 ISS and Glass Lewis Recommend That Standalone Ritchie Bros. is the Best Alternative for Shareholders

-NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Luxor Capital Group, LP (“Luxor”), as the manager of funds owning 4.7 million shares of Ritchie Bros.
-Auctioneers Incorporated (NYSE: RBA) (TSX: RBA) (“RBA” or the “Company”), representing approximately 4.2% of the Company’s outstanding shares, today announced that Institutional Shareholder Services Inc. (“ISS”) and Glass, Lewis & Co. (“Glass Lewis”), each a leading independent proxy voting advisory firm, has recommended that RBA shareholders vote AGAINST the proposed merger with IAA, Inc. (NYSE: IAA) (the “IAA Merger”).
+NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Luxor Capital Group, LP ("Luxor"), as the manager of funds owning 4.7 million shares of Ritchie Bros.
+Auctioneers Incorporated RBA RBA ("RBA" or the "Company"), representing approximately 4.2% of the Company's outstanding shares, today announced that Institutional Shareholder Services Inc. ("ISS") and Glass, Lewis & Co. ("Glass Lewis"), each a leading independent proxy voting advisory firm, has recommended that RBA shareholders vote AGAINST the proposed merger with IAA, Inc. IAA (the "IAA Merger").

 "Today, both ISS and Glass Lewis issued well-considered recommendations for Ritchie Bros.'s shareholders to Vote Against the flawed and ill-advised merger with IAA.
 Using their own analysis, these leading independent firms have confirmed Luxor's publicly articulated analysis and views.
 They now join the chorus of other voices who have already, publicly and privately, said this deal should be voted down.
 It is clear that ISS and Glass Lewis agree that a standalone Ritchie Bros. will drive more value for shareholders, with less risk, than a merger with IAA's second-tier business," said Doug Snyder, President of Luxor.